robstetson/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+Allows you to access to the state of the router as well as navigate from inside of components.

 1. How would you explain form validation to someone who has never programmed before?

+Allows the user to see the information intended or an error message if the inputs are not correct.

 1. In 1-2 sentences, define end to end testing.

+Allows dev's to be able to write and perfrom tests to see the outcome of specific components inside of react.

 ## Instructions